ascherer/cwebbin/README.txt

      Codepage 850, Macintosh 8-bit font table and HP Roman 8.
 Similar packages for other languages can easily be added to this scheme.
 To date there are no conflicting languages, so single-character strings are used.
+     However, there is no support for UTF-8 at this time.

    - [GENERAL] <Obsolete> As of March 1997 five new macros with the prefix `pdf' are available.
 Together with the "tex2pdf/pdftex" system they